padilha/nyc-motor-vehicle-collisions/README.md

 3. How many people were injured per year since 2013?

-4. What is the most common contributing factor for accidents that involved a single vehicle since 2013?
+4. What is the contributing factor distribution for accidents that involved a single vehicle since 2013?

 ## Project architecture and technologies used